-This morning you will board your skiff to sail from the Amazon River to the Yarapa River.
+This morning you board your skiff to sail from the Amazon River to the Yarapa River.
 Life jackets, ponchos, rubber boots, and fresh water are always available.
-Float down the Yarapa, past the occasional fishermen paddling in their canoes, keep your binoculars ready to spot wildlife: terns, tropical songbirds, black collared hawks and sloth.
-Arrive at Lake Moringo, try to catch some of the ferocious piranhas and other fish species.
+Float down the Yarapa, past the occasional fishermen paddling in their canoes, and keep your binoculars ready to spot wildlife: terns, tropical songbirds, black collared hawks, and sloth.
+Arrive at Lake Moringo - try to catch some of the ferocious piranhas and other fish species.

 Later, sail on to Lake Clavero where villagers paddle in their traditional dugout canoes.
-Swim in the lake’s calm waters and visit the community to interact with our Amazonia neighbors who will be pleased to welcome you.
+Swim in the lake’s calm waters and visit the community to interact with Amazonia neighbors who are pleased to welcome you.

 This morning, board the skiffs to explore a fascinating black water stream, part of the vast Amazon flooded forest within the Pacaya Samiria National Reserve.
 Your guide tells you about the jungle as you explore what scientists call a "gallery forest," because of its dense vegetation that creates a tunnel of leaves.
 Explore this type of riparian vegetation and watch above for parrots, macaws, and fluffy monk saki monkeys.

 This afternoon take a magical journey through the "Jungle of the Mirrors," where towering trees are reflected in the dark river.
-Move on to Dorado River where you may observe enchanting parrots, macaws and a variety of primates, unperturbed by our presence.
+Move on to Dorado River where you may observe enchanting parrots, macaws, and a variety of primates, unperturbed by your presence.
 On your way back to the Aria Amazon, you may see alligators, frogs and fishing bats.

 While you dine, you continue your journey upstream, toward the headwaters of the Amazon River, where the Ucayali and Marañon Rivers merge.

-You travel by boat to a community located along the Marañon River, where you will meet and interact with local villagers in this remote part of the world and learn about their traditions and folklore.
+Travel by boat to a community located along the Marañon River, where you can meet and interact with local villagers in this remote part of the world and learn about their traditions and folklore.
 Walk around with your naturalist guides to see how the ship operators work with these communities to improve their natural resource management.
 Shop for local handicrafts directly from the artisans.

 This afternoon, visit the town of Nauta, founded in 1930.
 Nauta is the main point where villagers from around Amazonia come to sell the products they harvest in their rural communities.
 Visit the local fresh market, with your guide on hand to point out the different fish caught by the fishermen of Amazonia, and all types of indigenous fruits.

-This afternoon, visit a community located along the great river Marañon, your expert guide will introduce you to the native people of Amazonia.
-You will be invited to visit the lands where they practice subsistence farming and see how they cultivate wild plants and trees to earn income.
-In the primary forest, your guide will teach you about the fruit trees and medicinal plants hidden in the jungle.
+This afternoon, visit a community located along the great river Marañon.
+Your expert guide introduces you to the native people of Amazonia.
+You are invited to visit the lands where they practice subsistence farming and see how they cultivate wild plants and trees to earn income.
+In the primary forest, your guide teaches you about the fruit trees and medicinal plants hidden in the jungle.

-This morning your naturalist guide will talk about sustainable development projects in Amazonia.
+This morning your naturalist guide talks about sustainable development projects in Amazonia.
 Visit one of the projects, where villagers are planting palms to obtain oil.
-Your guide will also show you the artificial nests created in the sand to protect turtle eggs.
+Your guide also shows you the artificial nests created in the sand to protect turtle eggs.
 Go into the jungle to encounter wildlife and learn first-hand about the value of medicinal plants found here.
 Keep an eye out for the famous Ceiba tree, the highest in the Amazon.
 Make brief trips in traditional Amazonian canoes and to swim in the waters of the Samiria River.

 This afternoon visit Nauta Caño, which is part of the Pacaya Samiria Reserve, also known as the Forest of Mirrors due to its dark lagoons, which reflect the scenery.
 In this area, observe toucans, macaws, and iguanas, among many other species.
 As you make your way back to the Aria Amazon, you may also see alligators, frogs, and fishing bats.